hpatel530/Image-Classification-for-Autonomous-Vehicles-/README.md

 ---

-Can we create a multi-label image classification system to help create an autonomous vehicles to mitigate car accidents and carbon dioxide?
+Can we create a multi-label image classification model to help create autonomous vehicles to mitigate car accidents?

 ## **Data**